 Figure 3.
-The daily COVID-19 cases numbers up to 27 April (red dots) and the 7-day average (grey).
+The daily COVID-19 cases numbers up to 11 May (red dots) and the 7-day average (grey).
 Note that a linear regime is characterized by a flat curve and that an exponential behavior would correspond to a straight line.
-For the current week, the 7-day average of daily cases (grey) has decreased to 587 cases/day compared to 819 cases/day for two weeks.
+For the current week, the 7-day average of daily cases (grey) has decreased to 413 cases/day compared to 587 cases/day for two weeks.

 To assess the future epidemiological development in Luxembourg, we parameterized an extended epidemiological SIR model with data from Luxembourg by a Kalman filter.
 The model considers the current state of vaccination in the population, the corresponding vaccine efficacy against transmission and hospitalization risk inferred from Luxembourg data.
 For the recent period, the data suggests a further reduction of the hospitalization risk since more vaccinated people get infected who have a reduced risk to develop severe symptoms.
 Based on these assumptions and the current age-distribution of infected persons of the last two weeks, the model integrates the dynamics of daily cases, hospitalizations and ICU occupancy and projects the future development of the epidemics.
-The projections are accompanied by uncertainties as shown by the confidence intervals, which currently correspond to a 13% decrease or increase in social interactions for the optimistic and pessimistic scenarios (Figures 4 and 5).
+The projections are accompanied by uncertainties as shown by the confidence intervals, which currently correspond to a 14% decrease or increase in social interactions for the optimistic and pessimistic scenarios (Figures 4 and 5).
 Note that none of the projections considers the potential effect of changes in social interactions after the spring vacation period since the effect cannot be estimated solidly.

 The midterm projections of the 7-day average of daily new cases (Figure 4) estimate the current level of social interactions and consider the vaccination status.
-The projections reflect the continuing but slightly slower epidemic relaxation.
-Despite the recent intermediate stagnation in the case numbers, the corresponding projections for the 7-day average of daily cases indicates further decreasing trend with potentially less than 200 cases/day beginning of June (Figure 4 left) compared to the projections from 2 weeks ago (Figure 4 right).
-The stable regime is also indicated by the pessimistic scenario corresponding to 13% change in social interaction, which still indicates a relaxation for the next weeks.
-The epidemic dynamics will also depend on potential future virus variants and the future development of social life where the end of spring vacation period has probably led to the intermediate stagnation and the subsequent slower decreasing trend in the epidemic dynamics.
+The projections reflect the continuing epidemic relaxation with decreasing case numbers.
+The corresponding projections for the 7-day average of daily cases indicates a further decreasing trend with potentially around 250 cases/day or less beginning of June (Figure 4 left) similar to the projections from 2 weeks ago (Figure 4 right).
+The stable regime is also indicated by the pessimistic scenario corresponding to 14% change in social interaction, which still indicates a relaxation for the next weeks.
+The epidemic dynamics will also depend on potential future virus variants and the future development of social life which could lead to a subsequent slower decreasing trend in the epidemic dynamics.

 Figure 4.
 Comparison of midterm projections for the 7-day average of daily cases from this week (left) and last week (right) based on an extended epidemiological SIR model parameterized to the situation in Luxembourg data by a Kalman filter.
-The blue solid line represents the most likely scenario whereas the optimistic (dashed line) and pessimistic scenarios (dashed-dotted line) correspond to a 13% decrease and increase in social interactions for this week's.
+The blue solid line represents the most likely scenario whereas the optimistic (dashed line) and pessimistic scenarios (dashed-dotted line) correspond to a 14% decrease and increase in social interactions for this week's.
 The comparison indicates the slightly decreased relaxing trend in the infection numbers but overall, the projections are in good agreement with the previous projection from 2 weeks ago (right).